Dynamic cascading style sheets

 Warning!

+This code was developed for the pleasure of it.
 Anyone who decides to use it does so at its own risk and agrees not to hold the author responsible for its failure.